 • Never vote in anger.
 Look what happens.

-A couple of friends of mine are using the transcripts from Trump’s first press conference to teach their kids valuable lessons, like how to edit poor grammar, and why a decent vocabulary is so important.
+A couple of friends of mine are using the transcripts from Trump’s first press conference to teach their kids valuable lessons, like how to edit poor grammar, say in the right diction, and why a decent vocabulary is so important.

 Bit by bit, we’ll show our children that in this country, absolutely anyone can grow up to be better than the president.
 Then again, it’s possible our progeny will reject their new head of state as a role model — even without our help.